 In discussing what might generically be called “oil degradation,” it is necessary first to understand some fundamentals about lubricant formulation.
 The majority of lubricating oils are comprised of a base oil (either mineral or synthetic) and additives, which are used to either enhance an existing base oil property, suppress an undesirable property or add some new property to the finished lubricant.

 Depending on the lubricant, the additive concentration may be in the range of 0.1 percent to 0.3 percent of the finished oil for a turbine oil and as much as 30 percent for a heavy-duty diesel engine oil.
 The rest of the lubricant is comprised of appropriately selected base oil.
 When addressing the issues surrounding oil breakdown, we must consider both additive and base oil degradation.

-The effects of additive degradation and how oil analysis can be used to detect additive depletion rates are discussed in David Wooton’s article on page 24.
+The effects of additive degradation and how oil analysis can be used to detect additive depletion rates are discussed in David Wooton’s article.
 This article focuses on the physical and chemical changes that occur to base oils when they degrade and how oil analysis can be used as a vital early warning sign of incipient problems.

 Figure 1.
 The Three Common Methods of Hydrocarbon Oil Degradation.